glentner/resource-monitor/README.rst

 Documentation
 -------------
-The command line interface is self-documenting with ``--help`` options.
-You can access additional information and usage examplels online at `resource-monitor.readthedocs.io <https://resource-monitor.readthedocs.io>`_
+The command line interface is self-documenting with the ``--help`` options.
+You can access additional information and usage examples online at `resource-monitor.readthedocs.io <https://resource-monitor.readthedocs.io>`_

 .. code-block:: bash